opencast/opencast/docs/guides/developer/docs/development-process.md

 to create an additional pull request.
 This is continued until the release branch for the next version is cut.

 The releases themselves are not part of the release branch.
-Instead, the release manager branches off, makes the necessary changes to the pom files (and possibly the UI) and creates a separate tagged commit.
+Instead, the release manager branches off, makes the necessary changes to the pom files (and possibly the UI) and creates a separately tagged commit.

 Finally, after a release is done, more bug fixes may be added to the release branch.
 The release manager should identify if there are enough commits to be put into a maintenance release.

-Even after an Opencast version has been released, more bugs may be found and fixes for them merged in the release branch.
+Even after an Opencast version has been released, more bugs may be found and fixes for them merged into the release branch.
 When the release manager considers that the number or importance of such bug fixes is sufficient, he may decide to create a new maintenance release.
 The version `1.6.1` above is an example of that.